wknishio/variable-terminal/doc/readme.txt

 * PngEncoder by Looklet, for better PNG image encoding
 * MinimalFTP by Guilherme Chaguri, for FTP server tunneling
 * BeanShell by Pat Niemeyer for alternative shell
+* XXH3 by Infinispan for xxh3 64 bit hashing

 ## Additional utilities